aragon/hack/docs/tutorial.md

 ![](/docs/assets/core.png)

-> Example of a decentralized, censorship-resistant, good-looking voting app on Aragon
+> Example of a voting app on Aragon

 ### What is a DAO?
 A DAO is a **Decentralized Autonomous Organization**.
 An Aragon DAO is an organization built on top of the Ethereum blockchain.
 Here are some of the benefits of a DAO: